rocky-linux/documentation/docs/guides/web/php.md

 ### Apache integration

-The configuration of apache to use a php pool is quite simple.
+The configuration of apache to use a PHP pool is quite simple.
 You just have to use the proxy modules with a `ProxyPassMatch` directive, for example:

 ```
 <VirtualHost *:80>